ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_install/README.md

 - `mas_entitlement_username` Username for entitled registry.
 This username will be used to create the image pull secret.
 Set to `cp` when installing release or use your `w3Id` for dev
 - `mas_entitlement_key` API Key for entitled registry.
 This password will be used to create the image pull secret.
 Set to with IBM entitlement key when installing release or use your artifactory `apikey` for dev.
 - `mas_app_id` Defines the kind of application that is intended for installation such as `assist`, `health`, `iot`, `manage`, `monitor`, `mso`, `predict`, or `safety`
 - `mas_app_upgrade_strategy` Defines the Upgrade strategy for the MAS Application Operator.
-Default is set to Manual
+Default is set to Automatic

 ### mas_app_spec
 Optional.
 The application deployment spec used to configure different aspects of the application deployment configuration.

 - Environment Variable: None
 - Default: defaults are specified in vars/defaultspecs/{{mas_app_id}}.yml